TENDER BEING

 I AM NOT THE EXPERT

-Yes I have done training (which you can learn about below), yes I have experience, but do you know who knows the most about what is going to help you?
+Yes I have done training (which you can learn about below), yes I have experience, so I am an expert in those practices/skills/approaches.
+But do you know who knows the most about what is going to help you?
 What's going to be most supportive?
 What's most accessible?
 What's going to be sustainable long term?
 Yes, it's you!
 I see our work together as very much a collaborative process - I can offer invitations, practices and reflections, and together we can explore how this integrates, what needs adapting, where we need to go next.
 You are the expert in what you need from a facilitator - you have a right to access services without barriers and sharing your access needs helps me to better support you in these spaces.

 FORMAL TRAINING ISN'T EVERYTHING

-I have included my formal training below, as I know this can be reassuring for some to see my 'scope of practice', to know that I have learned about the practices I am sharing.
+I have included my formal training below, as I know this can be reassuring for some to see my 'scope of practice', to know that I have learned about the practices I am sharing, and for me this forms part of the trauma-informed principle of transparency and trustworthiness to be clear about this.
 I also include it because I know that I always want to see other people's training, so sharing for any other nosy nellies out there..!

 But a really important reminder for all of us is that formal training isn't the be all and end all, and also a recognition of the fact that it has taken many layers of privilege for me to able to access these trainings (middle class, family wealth, financial support from partner and family, English speaking etc).